CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: CamLiFlow

 \subsection{Inverse Depth Scaling}

-Projection plays an important role in fusing the two modalities of camera and LiDAR.
-Point clouds collected by LiDAR can be projected onto the image plane under a simple \textit{pinhole camera model}:

-where $(P_x, P_y, P_z)$ is the coordinate of a 3D point and $f, c_x, c_y$ are the camera intrinsics.
-As we can see, the projection is performed in a non-linear way with respect to $P_z$ (depth).
-This kind of non-linearlity makes it hard for feature fusion, since the relative scale of the two modalities is not consistent (e.g. the farther scene flow becomes shorter when projecting to optical flow).
-Hence we ask: \textit{Is it possible to connect the two modalities with a linear projection?}

-Here, we propose a transformation operator for point clouds to address the above question, named \textit{inverse depth scaling} (IDS).
+As mentioned above, the distribution of LiDAR point clouds is not balanced, where nearby region has much greater density than farther-away region.
+Here, we propose a transformation operator for point clouds to address the problem, named \textit{inverse depth scaling} (IDS).
 Formally, let $(P_x, P_y, P_z)$ and $(P_x', P_y', P_z')$ be the coordinate of a point before and after the transformation respectively.
 IDS scales all three dimensions equally by the inverse depth $\frac{1}{P_z}$:

 The transformed coordinates $(P_x', P_y', P_z')$ can be inferred by integrating the above formula: